 The General Assembly will take note of the agenda prepared by the officers; it can adopt or modify it in complete freedom.
 It will hear reports on the financial situation and activities of the association; approve the accounts of the activities carried on since its preceding meeting, and the receipts of the treasurer; vote the budget for future activities prior to its next meeting.
 It discusses and adapts the program of scholarly activities, and in a general fashion all questions relating to its activities are put on the agenda at the initiative of any of its members.

-The Executive Committee will consist of the five officers (Article 17), the immediate past president, the immediate past secretary general, and twelve other members.
-The five officers are to be elected by ballot at the regular meeting of the General Assembly every four years and three of the other twelve members are to be elected by ballot at the regular meeting of the General Assembly every year; unless one third of the members present at the General Assembly requests a postal ballot of all members currently in benefit, in which event the secretary general shall conduct such a postal ballot within one month of the General Assembly.
+The Executive Committee will consist of the seven officers (Article 17), the immediate past president, the immediate past secretary general, and twelve other members.
+The seven officers are to be elected by ballot of the membership every four years and three of the other twelve members are to be elected by ballot of the membership every year.
 Elected members to the Executive Committee shall not serve for more than three consecutive terms of four years each.

 Article 15 The Executive Committee will meet once a year, at least to the extent where the means disposed of by ICOHTEC will permit.
 In case it is impossible to do so, its deliberations and decisions can be carried on by correspondence.
 The president must carry on such consultations at least once a year.
 In any event the Executive Committee must meet at least once every four years before and after the General Assembly.
 The quorum of the Executive Committee consists of six members present or represented.